openshift/insights-operator/docs/gathered-data.md

 ### Changes
 - Image repository is now collected if it comes from outside the Red Hat domain
 - [Tech Preview] runtime info for workloads are collected (since 4.18.0)
+- [GA] runtime info for workloads are collected by default (since 4.19.0)